pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 ## contract_data:manage:*

 Create, update, and delete any contract related data.
 This includes applications, application labels, application versions, branches, tags, pacts, and verification results.
-It allows the user to delete a single pact, but it does not allow to perform bulk deletions (see [contract_data:bulk_delete:\*](#contract_data-bulk_delete)).
+It allows the user to delete a single pact, but it does not allow to perform bulk deletions.
+When deleting an application that has associated pacts and versions, you must also have the appropriate bulk delete permission (see also [contract_data:bulk_delete:\*](#contract_data-bulk_delete)).

 ## contract_data:manage:team